 Virginia offers its eight million residents the full range of health insurance options: They can get coverage through their employer; buy individual policies under the Affordable Care Act (ACA; aka Obamacare); or find coverage through Medicare, Medicaid or the Children’s Health Insurance Program (CHIP), if they qualify.1

-As of 2018, half of Virginians were insured through their jobs, one of four were covered by Medicare or Medicaid, and one in 10 either had an individual ACA plan or military coverage.
-About 10% of residents remained uninsured.2
+As of 2019, over half of Virginians were insured through their jobs, one of four were covered by Medicare or Medicaid, and one in 10 either had an individual ACA plan or military coverage.
+Almost 10% of residents remained uninsured.2

 Read on to learn more about Virginia’s health insurance landscape and to explore your options for coverage as a resident of the state.